 These gifts are, properly, that which is called ministry.
 The apostle does not here speak of miracles, of healings, or of tongues: these things, the signs of power in the face of the world, were not the direct channels of His love to the church.
 Every gift is a ministry: for, as there are diversities of gifts, yet but one Spirit, so there are divers ministries, but one Lord.
-By the possession of a gift I become the servant of Christ, from whom I hold the gift by the Spirit, and whom the Spirit reveals as *Lord.* Hence every gift in exercise is a ministry&#8212; service discharged under responsibility to Christ; but the gifts mentioned in @Ephesians 4 are more especially gifts of ministry, of service rendered to Christ in His body, &#8220;for the
+By the possession of a gift I become the servant of Christ, from whom I hold the gift by the Spirit, and whom the Spirit reveals as *Lord*.
+Hence every gift in exercise is a ministry -- service discharged under responsibility to Christ; but the gifts mentioned in @Ephesians 4 are more especially gifts of ministry, of service rendered to Christ in His body, "for the

 {224}